The ultimate GPU for 4K gaming, while ray tracing support gives gamers an exciting peek into the future

 What is the Nvidia GeForce RTX 2080 Ti?

-New generations of graphics cards usually just offer improved clock speeds, allowing gamers to crank up the resolution and see a smoother performance with higher frame rates.
-The Nvidia RTX 2080 Ti and the rest of the new Turing range, however, have greater ambitions.
+New generations of graphics cards usually only offer improved clock speeds, allowing gamers to crank up the resolution and see a smoother performance with higher frame rates.
+The Nvidia RTX 2080 Ti and the rest of the new Turing graphics cards, however, have greater ambitions.
 They feature all-new technology that could revolutionise video game visuals.

 Unsurprisingly, the RTX 2080 Ti is also the best consumer graphics cards for all-round performance.
 While the Pascal cards – the previous Nvidia generation – were capable of running games at 4K, the new Nvidia RTX 2080 Ti is capable of playing some of the most notoriously demanding games at 60fps in Ultra HD.
 This will mean that not only will you be able to play the likes of Shadow of the Tomb Raider with jaw-dropping detail, but it will also ensure it runs smoothly with next to no judder or stuttering.

-There’s no question that the RTX 2080 Ti is the most powerful consumer graphics card that you can buy right now.
-If you’re on old rig, looking to make the jump to 4K and above AAA gaming the RTX 2080 Ti is the best option available.
+But even when you don’t consider that, there’s no question that the RTX 2080 Ti is the most powerful consumer graphics card that you can buy right now.
+If you’re using an old rig and looking to make the jump to 4K and above AAA gaming the RTX 2080 Ti is the best option available.
 But, until more games that take advantage of its next generation features start hitting the market, it’s a bit of a tougher sell for people already on Nvidia’s 10-series cards.

 Nvidia RTX 2080 Ti – Specs and technology